jasonlienardi/tp/docs/UserGuide.md

 Added coke to available drinks
 ~~~

-### 1.2.5 Add new exercise to available exercises: `newExercise`
+### 2.2.6 Add new exercise to pre-defined exercises: `newExercise`
-Adds a new exercise to available exercises
+Adds a user-defined new exercise to the pre-defined exercises.
+You would need to input the **exercise name** and its
+corresponding **calories burnt** for a **1 minute** HIGH, MEDIUM and LOW intensity workout.

+A reminder that this user-defined exercise will only be saved to our database when you **safely exit** our application
+with the command `exit`.

+Note: We are not responsible for whether the exercise name and its calories burnt are accurate.
+Please verify your information before inputting.

-**Format**: `newExercise EXERCISE_NAME,CALORIES_BURNT_HIGH,CALORIES_BURNT_MEDIUM,CALORIES_BURNT_LOW`
+**Format**: `newExercise EXERCISE_NAME, CALORIES_BURNT_HIGH, CALORIES_BURNT_MEDIUM, CALORIES_BURNT_LOW`
 **Sample Input**: `newExercise badminton,20,10,5`
 **Expected Output**:
 ~~~
 Added badminton to available exercises
 ~~~

-## 1.3 For data retrieval
+## 2.3 For data retrieval
-### 1.3.1 Find the information about a certain meal: `infoMeal`
+### 2.3.1 Find the information about a certain meal: `infoMeal`
-For the specified meal, display its nutritional content to the user
+For the specified meal, display its nutritional content **per serving** to the user.

 **Format**: `infoMeal MEAL`
 **Sample Input**: `infoMeal chicken rice`
 **Expected Output**:
 ~~~
-Meal: chicken rice (per serving)`
+Meal: chicken rice (per serving)
-Calories: 400
+Calories: 400 kcal
-Carbs: 50
+Carbs: 50 g
-Protein: 30
+Protein: 30 g
-Fat: 20
+Fat: 20 g
-Fiber: 10
+Fiber: 10 g
-Sugar: 5
-Sugar: 5
+Sugar: 5 g
 ~~~

-### 1.3.2 Find the information about a certain drink: `infoDrink`
+### 2.3.2 Find the information about a certain drink: `infoDrink`
-For the inputted drink, display its nutritional content to the user
+For the specified drink, display its nutritional content **per 100ml** to the user.

 **Format**: `infoDrink DRINK`
 **Sample input**: `infoDrink milo`
 **Expected output**:
 ~~~
-Drink: milo (100 ml)
+Drink: milo (per 100 ml)
-Calories: 124
+Calories: 124 kcal
-Carbs: 20
+Carbs: 20 g
-Sugar: 3
+Sugar: 3 g
-Protein: 3
+Protein: 3 g
-Fat: 1
+Fat: 1 g
 ~~~

-### 1.3.3 Find the information about a certain exercise: `infoExercise`
+### 2.3.3 Find the information about a certain exercise: `infoExercise`
-For the inputted exercise, display its calories burnt per minute for different intensities to the user
+For the specified exercise, display its **calories burnt per minute** for different intensities (HIGH, MEDIUM, LOW) to
+the user.

 **Format**: `infoExercise EXERCISE`
 **Sample input**: `infoExercise swimming`
 **Expected output**:
 ~~~
 Exercise: swimming
 ~ Calories burnt for a 1 minute workout of ~
-HIGH intensity: 12
+HIGH intensity: 12 kcal
-MEDIUM intensity: 8
+MEDIUM intensity: 8 kcal
-LOW intensity: 5
+LOW intensity: 5 kcal
 ~~~

-### 1.3.4 View daily calories consumed: `calories`
+### 2.3.4 View daily net calorie count: `calories`
-Display current total calorie intake for the day
+Display current net calorie count **in kcal**  for the day.
+This takes into account the calories consumed from meals
+and drinks,
+and the calories burnt from exercise.

 **Format**: `calories`
 **Expected output**:
 ~~~
-Total Calories: 100
+Total Calories: 230 kcal
 ~~~

-### 1.3.5 View daily carbohydrates consumed: `carbs`
+### 2.3.5 View daily carbohydrates consumed: `carbs`
-Display current total carbohydrates intake for the day
+Display current total carbohydrates intake **in grams**  for the day.

 **Format**: `carbs`
 **Expected output**:
 ~~~
 Total Carbohydrates: 150 grams
 ~~~

-### 1.3.6 View daily proteins consumed: `protein`
+### 2.3.6 View daily proteins consumed: `protein`
-Display current total protein intake for the day
+Display current total protein intake **in grams**  for the day.

 **Format**: `protein`
 **Expected output**:
 ~~~
 Total Proteins: 100 grams
 ~~~

-### 1.3.7 View daily fat consumed: `fat`
+### 2.3.7 View daily fat consumed: `fat`
-Display current total fat intake for the day
+Display current total fat intake **in grams**  for the day.

 **Format**: `fat`
 **Expected output**:
 ~~~
 Total Fat: 50 grams
 ~~~

-### 1.3.8 View daily sugar consumed: `sugar`
+### 2.3.8 View daily sugar consumed: `sugar`
-Display current total sugar intake for the day
+Display current total sugar intake **in grams**  for the day.

 **Format**: `sugar`
 **Expected output**:
 ~~~
 Total Sugar: 20 grams
 ~~~

-### 1.3.9 View daily fiber consumed: `fiber`
+### 2.3.9 View daily fiber consumed: `fiber`
-Display current total fiber intake (g) for the day
+Display current total fiber intake **in grams** for the day.

 **Format**: `fiber`
 **Expected output**:
 ~~~
 Total Fiber: 20 grams
 ~~~

-### 1.3.10 View daily water consumption: `water`
+### 2.3.10 View daily water consumption: `water`
-Display current total water intake (in ml) for the day
+Display current total water intake  **in ml**  for the day.

 **Format**: `water`
 **Expected output**:
 ~~~
 Total water intake today: 0 ml
 ~~~

-### 1.3.11 View daily calories consumed: `caloriesBurnt`
+### 2.3.11 View daily calories consumed: `caloriesBurnt`
-Display current total calorie burnt for the day
+Display current total calorie burnt  **in kcal** for the day.

 **Format**: `caloriesBurnt`
 **Expected output**:
 ~~~
-Total calories burnt: 70
+Total calories burnt: 360 kcal
 ~~~

-### 1.3.12 View daily calories and water intake recommendation: `recommend`
+### 2.3.12 View daily calories and water intake recommendations: `recommend`
-Display today's recommended water and calories intake
+Display a recommendation based on the current water and calories intake.
+Note: This is a very simplified recommendation system that takes into account that an average human being should drink
+approximately 2600ml of water and 2200kcal per day.

 **Format**: `recommend`
 **Expected output**:
 ~~~
-Great!
-You are on track with the water intake!
+We recommend drinking more water.
+Please drink 2600 ml more water by the end of the day to hit the daily water intake goal :)
     ~~
-Recommend eating more food.
-Please eat 500 more calories
+We recommend eating more food.
+Please eat 1610 more calories by today :)
 ~~~

-## 1.4 For listing arrays
+## 2.4 For listing arrays
-### 1.4.1 List today's meal intake: `listMeals`
+### 2.4.1 List today's meal intake: `listMeals`
-Display all the meals user input today
+Display all the meals the user has inputted today.

 **Format**: `listMeals`
 **Expected output**:
 ~~~